 North Olmsted has participated in the Community Development Block Grant (CDBG) Program through the Cuyahoga County Department of Development since 1975.
 The intent of the CDBG program is to provide funding for a wide range of housing and neighborhood improvement activities.
 Its goals are to encourage decent housing, foster a suitable living environment, and expand economic opportunities principally for persons of low and moderate income.
 The project selection process is guided by the CDBG Citizens Advisory Committee.
 Public input regarding potential future projects is encouraged.
 Contact the Planning and Development Department with your ideas for community development.

-The City has been successful in obtaining funding through the CDBG Program for a variety of planning and infrastructure improvement projects.
-Recent projects include:
+The City has been successful in obtaining funding from multiple grant programs for a variety of planning and infrastructure improvement projects.
+Public input regarding potential future projects is encouraged.
+Contact the Planning and Development Department with your ideas for community development.

 2011 – Country Club Boulevard Streetscape Project

-The City was awarded a $350,000 grant to make streetscape improvements to Country Club Boulevard in the area between Lorain Road and Victoria Lane.
-The project includes physical improvements such as new crosswalks, sidewalk and curb ramp repair, and replacement of the center medians with landscape, brickscape, new lighting and decorative signage.
-Construction will begin in 2012.
+The City was awarded a $350,000 Community Development Block Grant to make streetscape improvements to Country Club Boulevard in the area between Lorain Road and Victoria Lane.
+The project included physical improvements such as new crosswalks, sidewalk and curb ramp repair, and replacement of the center medians with landscape, brickscape, new lighting and decorative signage.
+Construction began in 2012.

 2010 – Emergency Food Cupboard Relocation Project